 You'll thrash your abs three days a week along with some interval cardio activity for 30 minutes, and bang out some other muscle groups or hit a second helping of arms with whatever time you have left.
 Your other three days per week will be dedicated to chest, back, and arms exercises, so that your upper-body mass grows—increasing the V-angle and minimizing the chance of having a belly.

+No legs day?
 While legs should never be forgotten, this program is designed to concentrate on the abs and upper-body beach muscles.
 Hit legs on abs/cardio day by isolating each body part at the end of your routine.
 The idea of isolating muscle groups and upping the volume is predicted by research that backs applied solutions, which we have seen from those with rock-solid physiques.

 Getting ripped is more about your attitude and overall approach than it is about finding the perfect exercise or perfect food.
 Keep in mind, you're human and seeing any signs of abs are better than none.
 Don’t worry if you have a bad day at the gym or eating, you'll be fine as long as you get back on track the next day.
 For those just looking to trim down, this program still works by providing a beneficial guide for future cutting need